-As stated in the School's Safeguarding Policy, the School recognises that children are capable of abusing their peers.
-Such child-on-child abuse can manifest itself in a number of ways e.g. sending or requesting nudes or semi-nudes, girls being sexually harassed or assaulted, boys being subject to initiation / hazing type violence.
-The School will never tolerate child-on-child abuse or pass it off as "banter", "part of growing up" or "boys being boys". but the school recognises that the use of offensive language can itself have a significant impact on its target and, if left unchallenged or dismissed as "banter" or "just having a laugh"., This can lead to a reluctance to report further bullying behaviour.
+As stated in the School's Safeguarding and Child Protection Policy, the School recognises that children are capable of abusing their peers.
+Such child-on-child abuse can manifest itself in a number of ways e.g. sending or requesting nudes or semi-nudes, being sexually harassed or assaulted, boys being subject to initiation / hazing type violence.
+The School will never tolerate child-on-child abuse or pass it off as "banter" or "part of growing up" but the School recognises that the use of offensive language can itself have a significant impact on its target and, if left unchallenged or dismissed as "banter" or "just having a laugh".
+This can lead to a reluctance to report further bullying behaviour.
 The School aims to ensure early intervention in order to set clear expectations of what is and is not acceptable behaviour and stop negative behaviours escalating.